-This System Verification Report (SVR) v2.0 documents the system verification activities of the ESA Climate Change Initiative (CCI) WV_cci project for its elements used in Year 2 (CP 2).
+This System Verification Report (SVR) v3.0 documents the system verification activities of the ESA Climate Change Initiative (CCI) WV\cci project for its elements used over the project period.

 2. SYSTEMS UNDER TEST

 The systems under test are the dedicated subsystems for the generation of (a) TCWV products and (b) VRWV products with their corresponding subcomponents as shown in Figure 2-1.
 Both systems are described in more detail in [3].